foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 # D. Local Module Setup
 For various reasons, it will be better to do the following changes locally, rather than uploading them to the repo and making changes over there.

 >This guide will assume that you're hosting on a desktop PC.
-If your host is on a server somewhere else, you'll do the same steps (starting with <a id="D2" href="#D2">D2</a>), but after first downloading your module's files to your local machine, using FTP or whatever else you use to manage your remote files. {.is-info}
+If your host is on a server somewhere else, you'll do the same steps (starting with [D2](#D2)), but after first downloading your module's files to your local machine, using FTP or whatever else you use to manage your remote files. {.is-info}

 <a id="D1" href="#D1">D1:</a> Find your module's folder in your userdata: While Foundry is running, right-click it in the Windows taskbar or macOS dock, and choose `Browse User Data`.
 Open the `Data` folder in there, then the `modules` folder.
 You will see your module's folder named with its `id`.